raycast/extensions/extensions/apple-maps-search/README.md

 ## Privacy

 This extension only stores your address locally to pass it to the Apple Maps API.
 This extension does nothing else with your info.

+## Acknowledgements

+This extension is based on a fork of the [Google Maps Search extension](https://www.raycast.com/ratoru/google-maps-search).